thechelle13/thechelle13/README.md

 # Hi there! 👋, I'm Michelle Totherow

 I'm a passionate software developer based in Nashville, TN, with a strong enthusiasm for crafting clean, efficient code and solving real-world problems through technology.
-I recently completed the Nashville Software School Jumpstart program for Web Development (Nov '22) and earned my certification in the full-time NSS Web Development Bootcamp program on Jan 9th, 2024.
+I completed the Nashville Software School Jumpstart program for Web Development (Nov '22) and earned my certification in the full-time NSS Web Development Bootcamp program on Jan 9th, 2024.
 The adventure continues...

 ## Get in Touch
 - 💬 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/michelletotherow/)